elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/12-supervisors.markdown

 ```
 When our supervisor starts it will call a function `start_link`.
 This function takes two arguements. `children` and  `options`.

 The `children` are the processes that the Supervisor will watch.
+The Supervisor will iterate over every child module and find its `child_spec/` which defines how the child will be started.
+Usually this is with a `start_link/1` function.
+The start link function often immediately calls the `init` calllback as its first step.

-In the `options` arugement, we also need to specify a strategy.
+In the `options` arguement, we also need to specify a strategy.
 This tells the supervisor what to do if a child process fails.

 In this case we are using teh `:one_for_one` strategy.
 With this process, if the child process terminates, it will be restarted.